 Jacksonville Housing Market Forecast for 2026

-Home prices in Jacksonville are projected to continue rising modestly through 2026.
-After a 2.4% increase in 2024, forecasts anticipate a further 2.5% to 4.5% increase in 2026.
-This would bring the median home price from approximately $305,000 to between $312,600 and $318,700.
+Home prices in Jacksonville are projected to keep rising modestly through 2026.
+After a 2.4% increase in 2025, forecasts now anticipate a further 2.5% to 4.5% gain in 2026.
+That would push the median home price from roughly $305,000 to somewhere between $312,600 and $318,700.

 Jacksonville Real Estate Market 1